ls1intum/Artemis/docs/user/communication.rst

 Marking a message as resolved will indicate to other users that the posted question is resolved and does not need any further input.
-This can be done by clicking the check mark next to the answer message. (see image below) Note, that only the author of the message as well as a moderator can perform this action.
+This can be done by clicking the check mark next to the answer message. (see image below) Note that only the author of the message as well as a moderator can perform this action.
 This is helpful for moderators to identify open questions, e.g., by applying the according filter in the course overview.
 It also highlights the correct answer for other students that have a similar problem and search for a suitable solution.